Jagadeeshpuli/Git/README.md

 # Remote Git
+Hi Everyone,
-Hi this is QA barnch
+This is QA branch.